xgeoff/arden/site/pages/index.md

 * **No Apostrophes**: Possessives are handled using **de** or **yun** (e.g., *book de child* = "the child’s book").
 * **Minimal Word Stress**: All syllables are pronounced with equal emphasis, making pronunciation consistent and predictable.
 * **Intonation**: Built-in rules for expressive sentence types, including questions, exclamations, and emphatics.
-* **Expandable**: Ardan is designed to be modular and extensible, suitable for storytelling, linguistic experimentation, or practical use.
+* **Expandable**: Arden is designed to be modular and extensible, suitable for storytelling, linguistic experimentation, or practical use.

 ### Arden Morphological Rules